 4. Trophy hunting can be linked to poaching

 If trophy hunting were to ever hope to be known as “conservation,” there would have to be extremely close monitoring by scientific and state bodies regarding the health and legality of the hunt.

-While a certain amount of regulation does take place, it is not enough to prevent the possibility of trophy hunts being used as cover for poaching.
+While a certain amount of regulation does take place, it is not enough to prevent the possibility of trophy hunts being used as a cover for poaching.
 According to a report “The Myth of Trophy Hunting” by Save African Animals, “Opening up even a limited legal trade creates a smokescreen for poachers which is almost impossible to police.
-Prior to 1986, when the whaling moratorium was introduced, legal quotas were widely used as cover for poaching, driving some species near to extinction.
+Prior to 1986, when the whaling moratorium was introduced, legal quotas were widely used as covers for poaching, driving some species near to extinction.
 The same is happening with trophy hunting of endangered species.”

 The hunting of animals for trophies, especially large game animals, can lead to a slippery slope in which the animals are the victims.
 The report also includes more information on the many issues behind trophy hunting.